-- After portraits and landscapes, genre painting was the most popular type of painting in Britain. - Early in the century genre or subject painting told a simple story which often made a moral point but as artists started to represent the harsher aspects of society the category became more controversial. - However, from the middle of the century William Powell Frith started to paint a different type of modern-life painting that showed the complexity of the interacting Victorian class system.
-This was done in a light-hearted way that made the paintings extremely popular as engravings. - See journalist Henry Mayhew's London Labour and the London Poor (1851-62).
+- After portraits and landscapes, genre painting was the most popular type of painting in Britain. - Early in the century genre or subject painting told a simple story which often made a moral point but as artists started to represent the harsher aspects of society the category became more controversial.
+The first subject painting that can be described as social realism is Richard Redgrave (1804-1888), The Sempstress, of 1846. - In 1854 William Powell Frith painted Ramsgate Sands a different type of modernlife painting that showed the complexity of the interacting Victorian class system.
+This was done in a light-hearted way that made such paintings extremely popular as engravings.